How To: Propagate a Rubber Tree

 After I cured Rudy of spider mites, he was left with some funny growth, weird leaves and botched stems.
 While I think everyone’s unique appearance make them special, Rudy had too many quirks and I wanted him to be pretty again.

 When to Propagate

 While I know I’m not the only one who prunes their plants for shallow reasons like these, it was time for a trim.
-I also want to add that rubber trees do grow quickly, and pruning to maintain a decent shape is definitely an issue for some.
-Plus, Ficus Elastica have a tendency to get leggy if they are not exposed to decent sunlight.
+I also want to add that Rubber trees do grow quickly, and pruning to maintain a decent shape is necessary for some.
+Plus, Ficus elastica have a tendency to get leggy if they are not exposed to decent sunlight.
 Either way, it was time for a haircut.

-Like any houseplant, the best time to propagate and prune is in the early spring to late summer, when the weather is warm.
+Like any houseplant, the best time to propagate a rubber tree (or any plants) is in the early spring to late summer, when the weather is warm.
 This ensures a much better recovery for plants.
 I performed this in early September, so I was able to still have some sun for Rudy to soak up in NY.

 How to Propagate

 Propagating and pruning is messy, especially for Rubber trees or Ficus elastica.
 If you have one you know what I mean.
 They ooze a milky substance when cut and leak everywhere.
 This sap is annoying to remove and is sticky and unpleasant, so be prepared.